OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 ### Resources

-- Personal Computer (Destkop or Laptop)
+- Personal Computer (Desktop or Laptop)
 - A document you have created to use as a lab notebook
 - Assigned gHost (GNS3 Virtual Machine)
 - [ECT/ITS Lab Notebook Cheatsheet](https://github.com/OHIO-ECT/Lab-Notebook-Cheat-Sheet)